 - 1. U.S.-based property and casualty insurance companies that provide non-standard auto insurance through specialty managing general agents ("MGAs") - 2.
-Barbados-based affiliated reinsurance companies that assume a small portion of the U.S.-sourced non-standard auto business - 3.
+Barbados-based affiliated reinsurance company that assumes a small portion of the U.S.-sourced nonstandard auto business - 3.
 U.S and Bermuda-based management services companies - 4.
 Barbados-based legacy financial guaranty reinsurance company, in voluntary run-off since 2009

-The primary source of our active property and casualty business consists of two U.S. operating subsidiaries: Old American County Mutual Fire Insurance Company ("OACM"), a Texas insurance company that is licensed to write certain property and casualty business under the unique Texas-only county mutual license, and Old American Indemnity Company ("OAIC"), an admitted carrier domiciled in Kentucky that is licensed to write property and casualty insurance in 14 states, both of which are managed exclusively by us.
-These companies specialize in the niche of non-standard automobile insurance sold through MGAs and operate principally on a feebased business model.
+The source of our active property and casualty business consists of two U.S. operating subsidiaries: Old American County Mutual Fire Insurance Company ("OACM"), a Texas insurance company that is licensed to write certain property and casualty business under the unique Texas-only county mutual license, and Old American Indemnity Company ("OAIC"), an admitted carrier domiciled in Kentucky that is licensed to write property and casualty insurance in 15 states, both of which are managed exclusively by us.
+These companies specialize in the niche of non-standard automobile insurance sold through MGAs and operate principally on a fee-based business model.

 Our fee-based model means that, unlike traditional insurance companies, we generate the majority of our income from fees, not underwriting profits.
-Our business generates fee income based upon underwriting volume, by offering issuing carrier capacity to specialty MGAs who sell, control, and administer books of insurance business that are supported by reinsurance.
-At OACM, we do not retain any underwriting risk, which means that we cede 100% of the business written into the reinsurance market.
+Our business generates fee income based upon underwriting volume, by offering issuing carrier capacity to specialty MGAs who sell, control and administer books of insurance business that are supported by reinsurance.
+At OACM, we retain a small portion of one MGA program through one of our affiliated reinsurers, which means that we cede over 99% of the business written at OACM into the third-party reinsurance market.
 At OAIC, we retain a small portion of the underwriting risk, and then cede half of that retention to one of our affiliated reinsurers.
+Affiliate reinsurance is provided through our Barbados-based reinsurance subsidiary, Orpheus Re Limited (ORE).